 You can pretty much use them for all terrains and situations.
 Snowy, muddy, and rocky terrains are where the TrailBuddy trekking poles shine at what they do.

-The TrailBuddy Trekking Poles are super affordable at $39.99, considering the fact that they’re good-quality walking poles and come with tons of accessories.
+The TrailBuddy Trekking Poles are super affordable, considering the fact that they’re good-quality walking poles and come with tons of accessories.

 This also makes them a perfect gift for those who are just getting into hiking or who need extra support when going on walks.